pipegalera/mojombo.github.io/courses/_posts/Google Data Analytics- Visualization/2021-04-26-Google-Visualization-Course.md

 A tool or strategy to find the compelling arguments that you want to emphasize in your storytelling.

-1. **Write notes on a white boar**d that contain the data analysis insights.
+1. **Write notes on a white board** that contain the data analysis insights.
 2. **Identify ideas** or concepts that arise repeatedly.
 3. Search for broad, **universal ideas** and messages.